 netsh wlan show profiles Office key=clear

-The password appears next to Key content as shown in the picture below.
+The password appears next to Key content, as shown in the picture above.